nvim-neorg/neorg/README.md

 ## Support

+A word from the creator, Vhyrro:

-Love what I do?
+> Love what I do?
 Want to see more get done faster?
 Want to support future projects of mine?
-Any sort of support is always heartwarming and fuels the urge to keep going :heart:.
+Any sort of support is always
+> heartwarming and fuels the urge to keep going :heart:.
 You can support me here:

 - [Buy me a coffee!](https://buymeacoffee.com/vhyrro)
 - [Support on LiberaPay](https://liberapay.com/vhyrro)